 Three Tips for Auto Safety in a Flood

-It seems like just yesterday that Tampa was fighting off the rain and suffering through some of the worst floods in years.
-Those living in lower lying areas of the Bay area know it all too well – flash floods, homes under water, and people trapped in vehicles.
-Now, residents of southern Illinois and St. Louis are suffering disastrous floods that just keep getting worse.
+Residents of southern Illinois and St. Louis are suffering disastrous floods that just keep getting worse.
 In fact, in some areas entire homes are immersed.
 While flooding is bad enough, some motorists have been caught off guard by rapidly rising waters or overestimated their vehicle’s capabilities when trying to traverse high waters.
 This can lead to serious or even deadly auto accidents.
-To be sure, Tampa–St. Pete residents would do well to consider these three important tips for staying safe when floods come again.
+Residents would do well to consider these three important tips for staying safe when floods come again.

 Tip #1 – Plan ahead